 This downtown restaurant has a standing menu item in its burgers section.
 Named in honor of Gainesville's Tom Petty, the "Tom Patty Melt" is served with bacon, sauteed onions, Swiss cheese and a "top secret sauce."

-Photo courtesy of The Top.
+Photo of The Top menu from website

 9 W University Ave, Gainesville, FL 32601